-Ms. Cleveland’s practice focuses on intellectual property litigation.
-She has extensive experience handling disputes for clients, from obtaining favorable results in early motion practice, to efficient management of cases through discovery, claim construction, summary judgment and trial.
-Ms. Cleveland has experience in several federal district courts, around the country, and has argued at the Federal Circuit.
-Ms. Cleveland has also served as the firm’s managing partner.
+Kristin’s practice focuses exclusively on intellectual property litigation, including patent, trademark, and trade dress cases.
+She has extensive experience handling all phases of litigation, from obtaining favorable results in early motion practice, to efficient management of cases through discovery, claim construction, summary judgment and trial.
+She has a national trial practice, litigating in federal district courts around the country, and has argued at the Federal Circuit.
+Kristin is the chair of the Litigation practice group, serves on the firm’s management committee, and has served in the past as the firm’s managing partner.

 Cases on which Kristin has acted as counsel include the following (represented party underlined):